moritz-konarski/thesis/coding/sax/stats/results.md

 => important: eliminate the subsequence length from the calculations, delete the old raw data, and then rerun the whole thing with more segment length and ks, but without different subsequence lengths

+1. compare across all parameters
+2. concat the SAXs into one to be able to compare both of them
+3. find top 5 optimal recall parameters across all 48 ECGs for SAX and  MSAX each
+4. investigate which one is better and what that means
+5. test the best parameters on ST-T data base and see if the results are similar or not
+6. analyze the subsequence data set first because the other one can be cut down to match these parameters, while I cannot extend it